Monthly newsletter: Read the latest issue

 Neurologists treat a variety of neurological disorders, including multiple sclerosis, migraine, Parkinson's disease, epilepsy, and dementia, as well as disorders of muscle and the peripheral nerves.

-The KCUMB Department of Obstetrics and Gynecology prides itself on providing medical students and postgraduate trainees with up-to-date, comprehensive knowledge of topics relating to women’s health.
+The KCU Department of Obstetrics and Gynecology prides itself on providing medical students and postgraduate trainees with up-to-date, comprehensive knowledge of topics relating to women’s health.

-The KCUMB Department of Pathology strives to further the application of basic biological truths to the healing arts by equipping students with the skills needed to explain the progression of disease.
+The KCU Department of Pathology strives to further the application of basic biological truths to the healing arts by equipping students with the skills needed to explain the progression of disease.

-The KCUMB Department of Pediatrics is an integral part of the academic and research environment at the University.
+The KCU Department of Pediatrics is an integral part of the academic and research environment at the University.